-Concerning willingness to intervene, we found considerably more ambivalence with mean scores for personal responses falling approximately in the center of the potential scoring range (0 to 12), with observed ranges of 0 to 12 for both males and females.
-There was no significant difference between males' and females' actual norms for this measure.
+Concerning willingness to intervene, we found considerably more ambivalence with mean scores for personal responses falling approximately in the center of the potential scoring range (0-12), with observed ranges of 0 to 12 for both males and females.
+We also found no significant difference between males' and females' actual norms for this measure.
 Again, men's perceptions, on average, significantly underestimated what was most typical of their male peers on this variable.
-However, males significantly overestimated females' willingness to intervene.
+However, men significantly overestimated women's willingness to intervene.
 Thus, the data indicate that for both importance of consent and willingness to intervene, men underestimated the healthy, supportive norms of other men.